 1. The Board of Directors may, by a resolution adopted by an absolute majority of the Directors present in person or by proxy, amend these Regulations at the initiative of its Chairman or of one third of the Directors, and the proposed amendment must be accompanied by a report which includes a supporting document explaining the grounds and the scope of the amendment sought.
-The report, together with the supporting document, shall be prepared by the Appointments, Remuneration and Corporate Governance Committee, unless the proposed amendment has been submitted by at least one third of the Directors, in which case, those Directors must prepare the report and the supporting document.
-The Appointments, Remuneration and Corporate Governance Committee shall submit the report to the Board of Directors on the proposed amendment, unless the proposal is made at the initiative of the Board of Directors itself.
+The report, together with the supporting document, shall be prepared by the Appointments, Remuneration and

+Compensation Corporate Governance Committee, unless the proposed amendment has been submitted by at least one third of the Directors, in which case, those Directors must prepare the report and the supporting document.
+The Appointments, Remuneration and Compensation Corporate Governance Committee must prepare ashall submit the report to be submitted to the Board of Directors on the proposed amendment, unless the proposal is made at the initiative of the Board of Directors itself.

-- 2. The call notice for the Board Meeting that is to decide on the proposal shall be accompanied by the full text of the proposed amendment, included in the supporting document and the report by the Appointments, Remuneration and Corporate Governance Committee, where appropriate. - 3.
+- 2. The call notice for the Board Meeting that is to decide on the proposal must be sent at least fifteen (15) days before the meeting in question and shall be accompanied by the full text of the proposed amendment, its explanatory reportincluded in the supporting document and the report by the Appointments, Remuneration and CompensationCorporate Governance Committee, where appropriate. - 3.
 Any amendments to these Regulations shall also be subject to the dissemination rules set out in article 4 below. - 4.
 The Board of Directors shall report on any amendments to the Regulations that are resolved on at the first Shareholders' Meeting that is held.